rufex/kindle-daily-email/README.md

 # CHANGELOG

-v2 --> Added selection of quote of the day. v3 --> Added logging to txt, pathlib for input files, section of articles and defined functions. v4 --> Removed email credentials from code and moved to a YAML file
+v2 --> Added logging to txt, pathlib for input files, section of articles and defined functions. v3 --> Removed email credentials from code and moved to a YAML file